kvarak/dnd/docs/_Classes/professional.md

 <div class="columnstwo">

 - **Aquatic Plating**.
 You learn how to blend water elemental essence into your armor, allowing your armor to move effortlessly in the water.
-While wearing your Well-fitted suit, you gain a swim speed equal to your movement speed, you gain resistance to cold damage, and you can breathe underwater for 20 minutes.
+While wearing your Well-fitted suit, you gain a swim speed equal to your movement speed, you gain resistance to cold damage and you can breathe underwater for 20 minutes.

 - **Behemoth**.
 Your Well-fitted suit adds additional hit points equal to your level, to your health pool.